 Features within BC Assessment Account

-The blue line indicates the change in your property value from the previous year, expressed as a percentage.
+The blue line indicates the change in your property value from the previous year, expressed as a percentage (please note that percent change is not considered a valid reason for requesting a review of your assessment.
+See

 The yellow line represents the average percentage change in property value for all properties in your jurisdiction, when compared to the previous year.